 - Sales Assistant download

-- Contact details: don’t forget to write down your contact information including your name (first and last one only), mobile number, email address and suburb you live in.
+Do not forget to write your contact information including your name (first and last one only), mobile number, email address and suburb you live in.
 Remember to keep it updated!

-- Key Strengths: your personal skills in relation to the position for which you are applying.
+You can highlight some of your personal skills in relation to the position which you are applying.

-- Work experience: your experiences in reverse chronological order (from the latest to the earliest): name of the company, city/country, name of the position and brief description of your tasks in the company.
+Your experiences in reverse chronological order (from the latest to the earliest).
+It should include the name of the company, city/country, name of the position and brief description of your tasks in the company.
 Find here the Job descriptions for each field so you can be creative and build your own resume with our tips.

-- Also include all information about your certificates related to the job you are applying for, especially the certificates required for jobs in Australia (RSA, First Aid etc.).
+- Include all relevant information about your certifications related to the job you are applying for, especially the certificates required for jobs in Australia such as RSA, White Card, First Aid, etc.

-- You should include people that can speak about your professional qualities including: name of the company, name of the person who wrote your reference(s), contact details – email etc.
+- Once you have experience in Australia, include people that can speak about your professional qualities including name of the company, the name of the person and contact details.

 Here you will find the DOs and DON’Ts to successfully build your resume and increase your chances to get a job interview.

-- Bulleted items - Ideally make your resume listing items.
+- Bullet Point Items - Ideally make your resume listing items.
 The more reader-friendly the better.

-- One page fits all - Fit your resume in one single page (if needed maximum 2 pages).
+- One page fits all - Fit your resume in one single page (if needed, use a maximum of 2 pages).